gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

 This procedure was tested within the following limits:
 - Number of nodes in the cluster: 1 - 15
-- Number of Motr (data+metadata) drives per node: 3 - 106
+- Number of Motr (data+metadata) drives per node: 3 - 21
+  - A configuration of 100+ drives per node was also tested outside of AWS

 If you already have a suitable Kubernetes cluster please proceed to step 3 - CORTX Deployment